learn-co-students/dc-web-042318/51-deployment/README.md

 Client makes a request to the server for some information
   - HTTP request (GET, POST, ...)

+Server responds
+  mod2: rendered html pages as the response body

+  mod3: ...index.html gets rendered as a single page app
+        json as the response body

 1. Domain Name Resolution
   google.com => 216.58.218.238